gioma68/mondrian-dsp/README.md

    The last step required to get a DSP to work is to tell Mondrian to use the dynamic schema processor for this schema.
    In Pentaho 5.0, you will no longer use the "datasources.xml" file to configure Mondrian catalogs.
 Instead, you will set the properties when importing a Mondrian schema into the Pentaho repository (see the referenced how-to).

+6. Login in pentaho with different user/role and see how it works.